FlavScents AInsights Entry for (E)-2-hexen-1-yl acetate (CAS: 2497-18-9)

 7. Toxicology, Safety & Exposure Considerations

-For oral exposure, (E)-2-hexen-1-yl acetate is considered safe at typical use levels, with no specific ADI established but generally recognized as safe under FEMA GRAS.
-Dermal exposure in fragrances is also deemed safe, with no significant irritation or sensitization reported at typical use concentrations.
-Inhalation exposure is minimal due to its moderate volatility, but occupational safety measures should be observed to prevent overexposure.
+For oral exposure, (E)-2-hexen-1-yl acetate is considered safe within the typical use levels in food, with no specific ADI established but generally recognized as safe by FEMA.
+Dermal exposure in fragrance applications is also considered safe, with no significant irritation or sensitization reported at typical use levels.
+Inhalation exposure is minimal due to its low volatility, but occupational exposure should be managed with standard safety practices.

 Citation hooks: EFSA; FEMA; PubChem; toxicology literature